buildingSMART/bSDD/Documentation/bSDD JSON import model.md

 | RelatedPropertyUri | Text     | Yes       | No            | Full namespace URI of the related `Property`.
 Can be to same or different `Domain`.|
 | RelationType             | Text     | Yes       | No            | One of:  `HasReference`,  `IsEqualTo`,  `IsSynonymOf`,  `IsParentOf`,  `IsChildOf`, `HasPart`    |

+# Explanations

+### Classification types

+Each classification must have a specific type.
+Below is the explanation of what each type means, according to the ISO 12006-3:

+`class` - description of a set of objects that share the same characteristics (3.7)
+  * This is the most common type in bSDD.
+  * The characteristics may be embodied by the use of properties, operations, methods, relations, semantics, etc.
+  * Each class is a hierarchical element of a classification.

+`group of properties` - collection enabling the properties to be prearranged or organized.
+(3.14)
+  * A Property Set as defined in ISO 16739-1 is a group of properties, but a group of properties is not necessarily a Property Set.
+  * There are five categories of possible groups of properties: class, domain, reference document, composed property, alternative use.
+  * A property can be member of several groups of properties.
+A property cannot be member of several Property Sets as defined in ISO 16739-1.

+`reference document` - publication that is consulted to find specific information, particularly in a technical or scientific domain.
+(3.18)
+  * A reference document can be associated with any data present in a data dictionary.
+  * In bSDD we also have a [reference documents](https://api.bsdd.buildingsmart.org/api/ReferenceDocument/v1) list with most common standards that can be used as reference.

+`composed property` - category of group of properties corresponding to a feature needing multiple properties to be defined.
+(3.8)
+  * Using this category of group of properties requires to fill all the properties part of the composed property.
+There is no value attached to the group of properties.
+  * Example: To describe the characteristic "concrete facing quality" it is mandatory to describe 3 properties: concrete planarity, concrete hue, concrete texture.

+`alternative use` - category of `group of properties` not corresponding to [anything else]. (...) shall be used only after having considered the possible use of all the other categories.
+(3.1)